saintadjutor/Splunk-Basics-and-Incident-Handling-with-Splunk/README.md

 <h1>Splunk: Basics and Incident Handling with Splunk</h1>

 <h2>Description</h2>
 Project consists of two TryHackMe rooms centered around learning how to navigate Splunk.
 The user learns the abilities of Splunk, how to ingest logs, how to navigate logs, using OSINT sites to help with investigations, and how to map an attacker’s steps to the Cyber Kill Chain.
+The report can be used as a guide, and is available in the form of a Word Document.
 <br />

 <h2>Tools used</h2>